NaiveNeuron/ml_exercises/README.md

 of [Comenius University](https://uniba.sk/) in Bratislava, Slovakia.
 It consists of a number of Jupyter/IPython notebooks and associated Python files.

+The course goes provides an intoduction into the field of Machine Learning, while these excercises aim to give an opportunity to get practical experience with some of the [most often used](https://polygraph-cool.github.io/kaggle_survey/#what) methods.

 ## Using the repository

 In order to use this repository, it needs to be downloaded first.
 If `git` is